 Julie Cerrone can attest to the power of a holistic approach in managing pain.
-By her late 20s, she lived in debilitating pain from nerve and bone conditions that compounded her psoriatic arthritis.
+By her late 20s, she lived in debilitating pain from nerve and bone conditions that compounded her PsA.
 Despite taking 11 medications — including opioids three or four times per day — she was “absolutely miserable.”

 Over the next two years, Cerrone launched an all-out assault on her pain.
 She closely tracked her triggers, from dietary choices to sources of stress.
 She cut out problem foods such as gluten, dairy and soy; added supplements such as turmeric, vitamin B12, zinc and lysine; received regular acupuncture, cupping and chiropractic care; and began daily meditation and frequent yoga.
 She ultimately weaned herself off of all her medications except a very occasional painkiller — and today, she’s mostly pain-free.

-“I used to think there was a magic bullet that was going to take away all my pain,” she said.
+“I used to think there was a magic bullet that was going to take away all my pain,” she says.
 “For me, I’ve found that’s not necessarily a reasonable expectation.
 It’s so important to figure out what your specific triggers are.”